lambertjacob/pwrapi-ref/INSTRUCTIONS.md

 - Python 2.7
 - GCC 11.*

+Command to get into the node from the login node: `salloc --qos=privileged --partition=reserved -w cac071`

 When compiling the source code, ensure the `CXXFLAGS="-fpermissive"` flag is set to avoid compilation errors related to static method declarations.